Connect with a certified trainer for free

 Symptoms

-• Pain that spreads to the buttocks and thighs
+• Pain that spreads to the buttocks or thighs: Discomfort may radiate due to muscle tightness or nerve irritation.

 When to see a doctor